 Really Good Fruit Dip – True to its name, this creamy dip is incredible!
 And since it only requires four ingredients, it’s a breeze to prepare.
 I got the recipe from my mom, who’s been making it for as long as I can remember.

+I will continue to update this post as I discover more delicious recipes!
 Which of my 4th of July recipes are your favorites?
 What are your “must-makes” for Independence Day?
-Please tell us in the comments below.
+Please tell us in the comments below